-At The Remote Company, we are very open about our values.
-Each candidate must read through and acknowledge them before accepting a role.
-We want people to know how we work and what we believe.
+Highlight your values: At The Remote Company, we’re very open about our values.
+Each candidate has to read through and acknowledge them, before accepting a role.
+Having values helps your team to be on the same page.

 If you remember, we had one team that consisted exclusively of introverts.
 They had a complicated evolution during the week in the Azores.

 Everyone on the team recognized an initial struggle to work together.
-The team barely interacted with each other and eventually separated to their own spaces to think and consider solutions on their own.
+The team barely interacted with each other and eventually separated into their own spaces to think and consider solutions on their own.